-To prevent light entering via the viewfinder interfering with exposure, remove the rubber eyecup and cover the viewfinder with the supplied DK-5 eyepiece cap (\square 86).
+To prevent light entering via the viewfinder interfering with exposure, remove the rubber eyecup and cover the viewfinder with the supplied DK-5 eyepiece cap (CD 86).

-Interval timer photography can not be combined with long time-exposures (bulb photography, \square 79) or live view (\square 49) or time-lapse (\square 168) photography and is not available in movie live view (\square 57) or when Record movies is selected for Custom Setting g4 (Assign shutter button, \square 248).
+Interval timer photography can not be combined with long time-exposures (bulb photography, $\Box$ 79) or live view ( $\Box$ 49) or time-lapse ( $\Box$ 168) photography and is not available in movie live view ( $\Box$ 57) or when Record movies is selected for Custom Setting g4 (Assign shutter button, $\Box$ 248).

-Release Mode
+🖉 Release Mode

 Regardless of the release mode selected, the camera will take the specified number of shots at each interval.
-Photographs will be taken at up to 6 shots per second in \mathbf{C} H (continuous high-speed mode) or at up to 3 shots per second in \mathbf{C} C (continuous low-speed) modes, photographs will be taken at the rate chosen for Custom Setting d5 (\mathbf{CL} mode shooting speed, \mathbf{C} 229).
-In modes \mathbf{C} C and \mathbf{C} C camera noise will be reduced.
+In CH (continuous high speed) mode, photographs will be taken at a rate of up to 5.5 shots per second.
+In S (single frame) and CL (continuous low-speed) modes, photographs will be taken at the rate chosen for Custom Setting d5 (CL mode shooting speed, $\Box$ 229); in mode Q, camera noise will be reduced.

-Bracketing
+🖉 Bracketing